Oakton College

-Oakton College is a public community college with campuses in Des Plaines, Illinois and Skokie, Illinois.
+Oakton College is a public community college with campuses in Des Plaines and Skokie, Illinois.
 It was established in 1969 in Morton Grove, Illinois and moved to its current locations in 1980.

 History

 Oakton College opened in 1969 as Oakton Community College in former industrial buildings at Oakton and Nagle in Morton Grove.
 This original campus closed when the Des Plaines and Skokie campuses opened in 1980.
-The Skokie campus opened in 1980 at the site of the former Niles East High School, an art deco architecture building that was used in the films Sixteen Candles and Risky Business.
-The school produced two Nobel laureates.
-A photograph of the school from 1993 is in the collection of the local historical society.
-The college demolished the school buildings.
+The Skokie campus originally operated out of the former Niles East High School, an Art Deco architecture building that was used in the films Sixteen Candles and Risky Business.
+The college demolished the school buildings in 1993 to make way for the current Skokie campus building.
 Oakton College's Koehnline Museum of Art has about 40 film posters from African American films.
-It announced on January 2, 2023 that it will be renamed Oakton College as of January 17, with updated logo and branding to roll out over the next year.
+On January 17, 2023, Oakton Community College was renamed Oakton College, accompanied by a new logo and branding.

-Des Plaines Campus
+Des Plaines campus

 Oakton's main campus in Des Plaines is located on 147 acre of woodlands and prairie, between Golf Road to the south and Central Road to the north, bordered on the west by the Des Plaines River.
-The college, a modern, red-brick building with 435000 sqft, houses 65 classrooms and 46 educational laboratories, as well as student services, administrative and faculty offices.
+The main campus building, a red-brick structure, was dedicated in 1980.
+With 435000 sqft of space, it houses 65 classrooms and 46 educational laboratories, as well as student services, administrative and faculty offices.
 Special facilities include 19 computer classrooms; Automotive Technology Lab, Performing Arts Center; the Business Institute; the William A. Koehnline Museum of Art (/ˈkɛnlaɪn/); a Child Care Center; and a teleconferencing center, gym, fitness center, library and bookstore.
-The Des Plaines Campus has about 10,000 students enrolled.

 Construction on a new addition to the northeast side of the campus began in April 2012, with a projected open date in time for the 2014 summer semester.
 However, due to weather and issues with the concrete slab used for the ground settlement, the building was not available for use until the spring semester of 2015.
 The $39 million addition, which stands three stories tall and spans 93,000 square feet, is the largest structural change to the campus since its opening in 1980.
 The new building, which houses health and sciences classes, is part of a $68.5 million five year Facilities Master Plan which went into effect in December 2010.
 The community college will seek certification with the Leadership in Energy and Environmental Design due to its features, which include self shading windows which will provide natural lighting to 75 percent of the classrooms during the day.
 In honor of President Margaret Burke Lee and her planned retirement in June 2015 after 30 years of service, the building has been named the Margaret Burke Lee Science and Health Careers Center.

-Joianne L. Smith is the college's fourth president.